coinhall/genie-contracts/README.md

 ## Building

-Run in the root of this project to produce an optimised build in the `~/artifacts` directory:
+Run in the root of this project to produce an optimised build in the `artifacts` directory:

 ```sh
 ./build.sh
 ```

+## Testing

+See [`./scripts`](./scripts/README.md) for details of the full E2E test using the `pisco-1` testnet.